GiftBTE-developer/GiftBTE/README.md

 This software is distributed under the GNU General Public License v3.0 license.
 See the LICENSE.txt file for license rights and limitations.

 ## How to cite GiftBTE
-Please cite the following article when you use GiftBTE Yue Hu, Yongxing Shen, Hua Bao,
+Please cite the following article when you use GiftBTE:
+Yue Hu, Yongxing Shen, Hua Bao,
 Ultra-efficient and parameter-free computation of submicron thermal transport with phonon Boltzmann transport equation, Fundamental Research,